knights-lab/BugBase/README.md

 	-o	Output directory name

 Optional
-	-w	Data is shotgun metagenomic data (picked against IMG database) -a 	Plot all samples (no stats will be run)
+	-m	Mapping file (tab-delimited text file)
-	-x	Output prediction files only, no plots will be made -m	Mapping file (tab-delimited text file)
+	-c	Map column header to plot by (which column denotes treatment groups) -w	Data is shotgun metagenomic data (picked against IMG database) -a 	Plot all samples (no stats will be run)
-	-c	Map column header to plot by (which column denotes treatment groups) -g 	Specify subset of groups in map column to plot (list, comma separated) -z 	Data is of type continuous
+	-x	Output prediction files only, no plots will be made -g 	Specify subset of groups in map column to plot (list, comma separated) -z 	Data is of type continuous
-	-C 	Use covariance instead of variance to determine thresholds -t	Taxa level to plot OTU contributions by (number 1-7) -T 	Specify a threshold to use for all traits (number 0-1) -k 	Use the KEGG modules instead of default traits (Note: you must specify which modules!)
+	-C 	Use coefficient of variance instead of variance to determine thresholds -l 	Centered log-ratio transform the data instead of using relative abundance -t	Taxa level to plot OTU contributions by (number 1-7) -T 	Specify a threshold to use for all traits (number 0-1) -k 	Use the KEGG modules instead of default traits (Note: you must specify which modules!)
 	-p 	List modules or traits to predict (comma separated list, no spaces) -u	Use a user-define trait table.
-Absolute file path must be specified -l 	Centered log-ratio transform the data instead of using relative abundance
+Absolute file path must be specified

 ```

 ### BugBase compatible OTU tables